-What actions have the UN taken against HIV/AIDS?
+What actions has the UN taken against HIV/AIDS?

 In June 1981, scientists in the United States reported the first clinical evidence of a disease that would later become known as acquired immunodeficiency syndrome or AIDS.
 The United Nations is committed to a wide range of activities and initiatives around the world in the battle against HIV and AIDS.